hahelui/yolo-ai-cmdbot/README.md

 ![Animated GIF](https://github.com/wunderwuzzi23/blog/raw/master/static/images/2023/yolo-shell-anim-gif.gif)

+# Update Yolo v0.6 - Support for G4F and Improved Installation

+* Added G4F (GPT4Free) support.
+No API key required!
+Just set `api: g4f` in your `yolo.yaml`.
+* Default model for G4F is `gpt-3.5-turbo`
+* Now configured as the default API in yolo.yaml since no API key configuration is needed
+* Improved installation process with `install.sh`:
+  - Creates an isolated virtual environment for clean dependency management
+  - Particularly beneficial for Arch Linux users to avoid conflicts with system packages
+  - Automatically handles venv activation/deactivation when running commands
+  - Supports both bash and zsh shells with proper shell function integration
+* Simplified model initialization and error handling

 # Update Yolo v0.5 - Support for Claude and other providers

 * Added Claude support.
 Can an API key from Anthropic, current model `claude-3-5-sonnet-20240620`.